 Two teens wounded in shooting in San Francisco-area mall

-At least two teen boys were shot Tuesday, two other people were wounded and two suspects were at large in the aftermath of shooting at a San Francisco-area shopping mall.
-The mayhem resulted in panic among shoppers and the shutdown of two train stations, police said.
+Two teenage boys were shot Tuesday, two other people were injured and two suspects were at large in the aftermath of shooting at a San Francisco-area shopping mall.
+The mayhem sparked panic among shoppers and the shutdown of two train stations.

-Paramedics took the two teenage gunshot victims to Zuckerberg San Francisco General Hospital and Trauma Center, hospital spokesman Brent Andrew told Fox News.
-The youths were listed in critical and serious condition, respectively.
-Two other people were injured and were taken to other hospitals in the area.
-It was unclear if they'd been shot.
+Paramedics rushed the gunshot victims to Zuckerberg San Francisco General Hospital and Trauma Center, hospital spokesman Brent Andrew told Fox News.
+The two were listed in critical and serious condition, respectively.

-About 4 p.m., authorities received reports of an active shooter at the Shops of Tanforan, a retail complex of over 120 stores in San Bruno.
-Dozens of police converged on the scene and searched for a gunman, KTVU-TV reported.
+Around 4 p.m., officials received reports of an active shooter at the Shops of Tanforan, a retail complex of over 120 stores in San Bruno.
+Dozens of police converged on the scene and searched for a gunman, KTVU reported.

 The Bay Area Rapid Transit agency shut down the 12th Street Oakland station as police searched “possible suspects related to the situation at San Bruno" inside a train."
 The station was reopened just before 5:30 p.m.

-Officers knew who they were looking for, based on passenger descriptions.
+Officers said they knew who they were looking for, based on passenger descriptions.
 The San Bruno station and parking garage remained closed as of 6 p.m.
+Commuters were told to expect train delays across the Bay Area.

 CLICK HERE TO GET THE FOX NEWS APP

-One suspect possibly got on a train, police said.
-The manager of a Finish Line store at the mall told the news station the first shots rang out at the food court.
+The manager of a Finish Line store at the mall told KTVU the first shots rang out at the food court.
 He said one suspect went upstairs and fired more shots.

+Jezabelle Catig, 20, told The Associated Press she was in the BJ's Restaurant & Brewhouse kitchen working as a waitress when her co-workers said there had been a shooting.
+The chaos prompted the 20 to 30 restaurant employees and 10 diners inside to lock themselves in the kitchen.